HughKeenan/project-game/DEPLOYMENT.md

 ![Name and region](documentation/deployment/region_and_name.png)

-+ Use the terminal command pip3 install gunicorn ~20.1 and freeze to your requirements.txt byt typing pip3 freeze local > requirements.txt in the terminal.
++ Use the terminal command pip3 install gunicorn ~20.1 and freeze to your requirements.txt by typing pip3 freeze local > requirements.txt in the terminal.

 + Create a Procfile in your workspace